Finch-API/finch-docs/docs/Integrating-with-Finch/Integrate-Finch-Connect/Embed-Connect.md

  `clientId` | true | Your `client_id`, a unique identifier for your application.
  `category` | false | The category of integrations your applications would like to expose.
 Options: `hris` and `ats`.
 If no category is provided, defaults to `hris`.
  `products` | true | An array of permissions your application is requesting access to.
 See [here](../../Development-Guides/Permissions.md) for a list of valid permissions.
- `payroll_provider` | false | An optional parameter that allows you to bypass the provider selection screen by providing a valid provider `id`.
+ `payrollProvider` | false | An optional parameter that allows you to bypass the provider selection screen by providing a valid provider `id`.
 Read [here](../../Development-Guides/Providers.md) for more information.
  `sandbox` | false | An optional value that allows users to switch on the sandbox mode to login with fake credentials and test applications against mock data.
 For more information, read our [Testing Development Guide](../../Development-Guides/Testing.md).
  `manual` | false | An optional value which when set to true displays both [Automated API](../Product-Guides/Automated-Connect-Flow.md) and [Assisted API](../Product-Guides/Assisted-Connect-Flow.md) providers on the selection screen.